The Transport Finance Law Review: Japan

 According to the Banking Act, the prime minister may set the levels of capital adequacy for financial institutions; under this Act, the minimum capital adequacy ratios were set at 8 per cent for financial institutions subject to international standards and at 4 per cent for financial institutions subject to domestic standards as stipulated in the Pronouncement of the Financial Services Agency of 27 March 2006, in accordance with Basel I and II.

-The Financial Services Agency published the revised pronouncement following Basel III: (1) of the international standards for financial institutions on 30 March 2012, effective from 31 March 2013; and (2) of the domestic standards for financial institutions on 8 March 2013, effective from 31 March 2014.
+The Financial Services Agency published revised pronouncements following Basel III of the international standards for financial institutions (on 30 March 2012 and effective from 31 March 2013), and of the domestic standards for financial institutions (on 8 March 2013 and effective from 31 March 2014).

-The LCR under Basel III was implemented on 31 March 2015 with a required level of at least 60 per cent, and as a result of being raised in a phased manner, the required level reached 100 per cent as of 1 January 2019.
-The NSFR, which requires financial institutions' medium to long-term funding to be covered by their medium to long-term financial resources, was scheduled to be introduced on 31 March 2019, and thereafter financial institutions having foreign branches were supposed to need to maintain an NSFR of not less than 100 per cent.14 However, the Financial Services Agency announced, as of 22 March 2019, that the introduction of the NSFR will be postponed in light of the status of each country's implementation of the regulations about LCRs.
+The liquidity coverage ratio (LCR) under Basel III was implemented on 31 March 2015 with a required level of at least 60 per cent, and as a result of being raised in a phased manner, the required level reached 100 per cent as of 1 January 2019.
+The Basel III net stable funding ratio (NSFR), which requires financial institutions' medium to long-term funding to be covered by their medium to long-term financial resources, was scheduled to be introduced on 31 March 2019, and thereafter financial institutions having foreign branches were supposed to need to maintain an NSFR of not less than 100 per cent.9 However, the Financial Services Agency announced, as of 22 March 2019, that the introduction of the NSFR will be postponed in light of the status of each country's implementation of LCR regulations.

 ii Supervisory regime

 If a non-Japanese person intends to make a loan to a Japanese ship or aircraft owner set up under a JOLCO transaction such person, in general, needs to fulfil one of the following conditions: